idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 ### How do you think about hiring?

-Priority list 1) Fullblown Site Outage 2) Recruiting 3) Everything else.
+Priority list 1) Full blown Site Outage 2) Recruiting 3) Everything else.

-Recruiting is ultimetely product sales, where you're selling your team.
+Recruiting is ultimately product sales, where you're selling your team.

 Most important part of sales:

 1. The product: Product you're building, team (culture and people), yourself.

-2. Funnel: Inbound Marketting, Referrels, high touch, post sales support.
+2. Funnel: Inbound Marketing, Referrals, high touch, post sales support.

 ### How have you optimized the recruiting process in the past?
 Have they thought about the recruiting funnel and how you can optimize different parts of it?